North Korea sends clear message with missile parade on eve of Olympics

 Nonproliferation experts said during Thursday's parade it's possible Pyongyang could show some mock-ups of their newer technology, like a new long-range, solid-fueled ballistic missile.

-A diplomatic source told CNN the event is expected to include of "hundreds" of missiles and rockets in an attempt "to scare the hell out of the Americans."
+A diplomatic source told CNN the event was expected to include of "hundreds" of missiles and rockets in an attempt "to scare the hell out of the Americans."

 Based on combination of factors, including satellite imagery analysis and insights from diplomatic sources, analysts say it's possible North Korea will attempt to show the world that it is in the process of mass-producing the technology it showed off last year, like the Hwasong-15 intercontinental ballistic missile (ICBM).